aschmiedeke/gbtdocs/docs/references/backends/cycspec.rst

 """""""""""""""""""""""""

 .. figure:: images/cyclops_projects.png
     :name: cs-cyclops-projects
     :alt: The Cyclops projects page
     :width: 100%

     The Cyclops Projects page.
 Clicking on a link will take you to a page with project-specific details.

 A screen shot of the status page is shown in :numref:`cs-cyclops-projects`.
 Observers can filter based on specific strings in the project ID.
-Clicking on a project ID will take you to a project-specific page with more details (shown in :numref:`cs-cyclops_project_details`).
+Clicking on a project ID will take you to a project-specific page with more details (shown in :numref:`cs-cyclops-project-details`).
 From this page, observers can filter for specific scans and view detailed information on each scan.
 The information presented for each scan is the same as in the Scans table in the main Status page.
 Again, clicking on a scan number will take you to a page with detailed information on that scan.

 .. figure:: images/cyclops_project_details.png
     :name: cs-cyclops-project-details
     :alt: Cyclops detailed project information
     :width: 100%

     A Cyclops page with detailed information about a single project.
     Clicking on a link will take you to a page with project-specific details.
 Clicking on a scan will take you to a page with more detailed information about that specific scan.

 The Cyclops Scans Pages
-""""""""""""""""""""""
+"""""""""""""""""""""""

-Screen shots of the scan pages are shown in :numref:`cs-cyclops-scans` (all scans) and :numref:`cs-cyclops-project-scans` (scans associated with a specific project).
+Screenshots of the scan pages are shown in :numref:`cs-cyclops-scans` (all scans) and :numref:`cs-cyclops-project-scans` (scans associated with a specific project).

 .. figure:: images/cyclops_scans.png
     :name: cs-cyclops-scans
     :alt: The Cyclops scans page
     :width: 100%

     The Cyclops Scans page.
-This contains information about all CS
-    scans for all projects.
+This contains information about all CS scans for all projects.

 .. figure:: images/cyclops_project_scans.png
     :name: cs-cyclops-project-scans
     :alt: Cyclops project scans page
     :width: 100%

     Cyclops scans associated with a specific project.

 Clicking on a scan number will take you to a scan-specific page with more details (shown in Figs. :numref:`cs-cyclops-scan-details1` and